-To make sure you will have the right amount withheld, get Publication 919, Is My Withholding Correct for 1996?
-It will help you compare your total withholding for 1996 with the combined income tax and employment taxes that you can expect to figure on your 1996 return.
+To make sure you will have the right amount withheld, get Publication 919, Is My Withholding Correct for 1997?
+It will help you compare your total withholding for 1997 with the combined income tax and employment taxes that you can expect to figure on your 1997 return.

 Paying estimated tax.
 If you want to make estimated tax payments to cover the employment taxes for your household employee, get Form 1040-ES, Estimated Tax for Individuals.
 Use its payment vouchers to make your payments.
 You can pay all of the employment taxes at once, or you can pay them in installments.
-If you have already made estimated tax payments for 1996, you can increase your remaining payments to cover the employment taxes.
-Estimated tax payments for 1996 are ordinarily due April 15, June 17, and September 16, 1996, and January 15, 1997.
+If you have already made estimated tax payments for 1997, you can increase your remaining payments to cover the employment taxes.
+Estimated tax payments for 1997 are ordinarily due April 15, June 16, and September 15, 1997, and January 15, 1998.

 Payment option for business employers.
-If you own a business as a sole proprietor or your home is on a farm operated for profit, you can choose either of two ways to pay the 1996 federal employment taxes for your household employee.
+If you own a business as a sole proprietor or your home is on a farm operated for profit, you can choose either of two ways to pay the 1997 federal employment taxes for your household employee.
 You can pay them with your federal income tax as described above, or you can include them with your federal employment tax deposits or other payments for your business or farm employees.

 If you pay the employment taxes for your household employee with business or farm employment taxes, you must report them with those taxes on Form 941 or Form 943 and on Form 940 (or 940-EZ).
-See Business employment tax returns, later.
+See Business employment tax returns, on page 8.